Canvas Stadium: Cost and construction

 The new stadium, initially estimated to cost $246 million, was originally only to be built if $125 million in private funds had been raised by October 2014.
 Plans were put on hold after fundraising support for the project failed to materialize as expected, according to a September 26, 2014, story in the Denver Business Journal.
 On November 29, 2014, Frank sent a memo to the school's board of governors recommending that the new stadium be approved without raising the 50% cost in public funds as previously planned.
 The memo estimated that a 35,900-seat facility would cost $195 million; building with a capacity of 41,200 would cost $220 million.
 Frank also estimated that renovating Hughes Stadium to last 30 to 40 years would cost a minimum of $149 million.

-The board of governors approved a new on campus multi-purpose stadium on December 5, 2014.
-At that time, NBCSports.com writer Brent Sobleski speculated that the hiring of Rams head coach Jim McElwain for the head coaching vacancy at Florida days earlier may have swayed the board, noting, "An improving program and a new stadium could help lure another top-level candidate like the school previously did when McElwain was initially hired."
+After 22 months, the construction of Canvas stadium came to an end.
+The stadium currently sits at a maximum height of 123 feet and the total 727,000 square feet includes Sonny Lubick Field, weight room, meeting rooms, offices, lounges, and classrooms.